Mat Snow: Editorship of Mojo and FourFourTwo

 In 1993, together with journalist and author Lloyd Bradley, Snow came up with the initial concept for what became the UK men's magazine Maxim.
 The idea was discarded until publisher Felix Dennis reworked it for a younger readership, so creating a successful rival title to IPC Media's Loaded.

 Snow took over the Mojo editorship from the magazine's founder, Paul Du Noyer, in 1995.
 In November the following year, the British Society of Magazine Editors (BSME) voted him "Editor of the Year", in the non-weekly "special interest" category, for his work on Mojo.

 In the book Media Organization and Production, Eamonn Forde cites Snow among editors who advocate an approach combining "three interrelated roles" – namely "the journalistic", "the financial" and "the managerial" – rather than focusing purely on newsroom content.
 The same book quotes him on the demise of Melody Maker, following IPC's attempts to tailor that long-running title to a younger readership in 1999: "they identified a niche in that market, but is there a market in that niche?"
 Barney Hoskyns, a former Mojo contributor, views Snow as a rare exception among magazine editors, about whom he says: "Very few bother to make one feel at all valuable."

 After leaving Mojo, Snow worked as editorial consultant to Cabal Communications.
 In March 2001, he was announced as the new editor of Haymarket's popular football magazine, FourFourTwo.
 While acknowledging his lack of professional experience with sports titles, Snow told The Guardian that football had "always been my vice"; he added that he hoped to give the magazine the same lighthearted tone typical of Q and Mojo.
 In 2002, Snow won a second BSME "Editor of the Year" award, for his editorship of FourFourTwo.

 As author

 Having interviewed Paul McCartney as part of Mojo's coverage of the Beatles' 1995–96 Anthology project, Snow authored a four-volume book on the former band members' careers after the group's break-up, titled The Beatles Solo (2013).
 The book was one of several Beatles-related titles released in 2013, 50 years after the band's rise to fame.
 Snow's other books include Nick Cave: Sinner Saint, published by Plexus in 2011.

 Snow currently works as the editorial consultant to the music journalism website Rock's Backpages.
 His writing has also appeared in The Guardian, for which he first interviewed Leonard Cohen in 1988.
-In October 2014, Race Point published Snow's U2 biography, titled U2: Revolution.
+In October 2014, Race Point published U2: Revolution, Snow's U2 biography.